openSUSE/news-o-o/_posts/2010-05-08-opensuse-weekly-news-122-is-out.markdown

 ####  [Changes in Staff](http://lists.opensuse.org/archive/opensuse-boosters/2010-05/msg00014.html)

 "We have two changes in the staffing of the Boosters Team: Petr Uzel is changing to the L3/Maintenance Packagers team, they are quite flooded with work and Petr wanted to dig deeper into code, packaging and bug fixing.
 Although we are sorry to let him go I wish him all the best!
 Petr, it was really fun to work with you, we hope you stay around at openSUSE and good luck - have a lot of fun!
-The other change is an exchange of people: Marcus RÃ¼ckert better known as Darix changes his place with Christopher Hofmann in the Services Team and Christopher joins the Boosters.
+The other change is an exchange of people: Marcus Rückert better known as Darix changes his place with Christopher Hofmann in the Services Team and Christopher joins the Boosters.
 That reflects better what both do.
 I am confident that Darix will continue with openSUSE work like he always did.
 Anyway, thanks Darix for your work for the Thirsty Thirteen so far :)  And here is a warm welcome for Christopher, nice to have you with us - and note that you have to be thirsty for two! "
 </td>
 </tr>
 </tbody>